 Contact Us Form

-This is super obvious one, but we have actually seen many contact us pages without a form.
+This is a super obvious one, but we have seen many contact us pages without a form.
 Crazy, right?

 Adding a form for prospects to fill out will not only guide them on how to present their problem to you more clearly, but it also helps you gather and organize the information internally to help solve their need.
 The form should be short, to the point and should avoid unnecessary fields or words to remain simple and easy to follow.